You are now in the main content area

 Recruiting Events & STEM Career Fair

-The Careers & Co-op Centre organizes events (external link) to connect you with employers, explore career options and build a network.
+The Careers & Co-op Centre organizes events to connect you with employers, explore career options and build a network.
 Attend the annual STEM Career Fair and other recruiting events such as Industry Connect, Networking Nights and Employer Panels.

 Work-Study Programs